Boundedness questions for Calabi-Yau threefolds: Components of the positive index cone

-If $X$ is general in moduli and $\{ E_1 , \ldots , E_r \}$ is a complete set of rigid non-movable classes, we observe in the next section for $H$ a general very ample divisor that $D|_H$ is nef for all $D\in Q$.
-If $D$ is any rational class in $Q$, then we can apply cohomological methods as below to obtain effectivity of $mD$ (and indeed a non-trivial mobile part) for some integer $m$ depending only on $D^3$ and $c_2(X)\cdot D$.
+In the case when $X$ is a \CY threefold which is general in moduli and $\{ E_1 , \ldots , E_r \}$ is a complete set of rigid non-movable classes, we observe in the next section for $H$ a generic very ample divisor that $D|_H$ is nef for all $D\in Q$.
+If $D$ is any rational class in $Q$, then we shall apply cohomological methods below to obtain effectivity of $mD$ (and indeed a non-trivial mobile part) for some integer $m$ depending only on $D^3$ and $c_2(X)\cdot D$.